 Wallace Havens bred the first Puggle in the 1980s.
 He then registered the Puggle at the American Canine Hybrid Club.
 However, the American Kennel Club (AKC) and other major kennel clubs do not consider Puggle in their registry of breeds, since it is a crossbreed.

 As a designer dog, it has no long history of origin.
 Its commercial availability started in the early 2000s and is rapidly increasing making it the number one designer dog in market demand.
-The purpose of creating the Puggle breed is to produce a dog that has a closer physical trait to Pug yet not prone to respiratory problems which Pug is prone to.
+The purpose of creating the Puggle breed is to produce a dog that has a closer physical trait to Pug yet is not prone to the respiratory problems which Pug is prone to.
 The general characteristic of a Puggle is a combination of an affectionate and good companion Pug and active and curious Beagle.

 Puggle popularity hits the global arena as one of the world’s top designer dogs.
 Though an AKC popularity ranking is not applicable here, this crossbreed has been gaining a lot of fans around the globe.